vincejstraub/libratools/README.md

 The package functions are conveniently documented at the package website: https://vincejstraub.github.io/tools-libratools/.

-For more information see the projec [Wiki](https://github.com/vincejstraub/tools-libratools/wiki).
+For more information see the project [Wiki](https://github.com/vincejstraub/tools-libratools/wiki).

 ## User Agreement